ivan-guerra/programmador.com/content/posts/ncube.md

 tags: ["cli-tools", "c++", "ncurses"]
 ---

-While surfing YouTube, I stumbled upon this ASMR programming video[^1] where the developer programs a terminal display with a couple of spinning cubes.
-As I watched, I realized I had no idea how 3D objects are rendered on a 2D screen.
+You ever come across one of those ASMR programming videos?
+This video[^1] where the developer programs a terminal display with a couple of spinning cubes is neat.
+This video is the motivation for the development of a ncurses[^2] application that renders a user controlled 3D cube.
-All my life playing video games and I had never given it much thought.
-I perused the code from the video and honestly wasn't able to glean much.
-I decided this was a good opportunity to learn something new.
-I settled on developing a simple ncurses[^2] application that would render a cube and allow the user to rotate it using the arrow keys.
-Easy enough right...

 ## Perspective Projection and Rotation Matrices

 So how do you take an object in 3D space and visualize it in 2D space?
 The answer is perspective projection.
-I watched many videos that explained the technique in detail.
-The one that "clicked" for me was "Carl the Person"'s (cool name by the way) video tutorial:
+Many videos explain the technique in detail.
+One of the better videos is "Carl the Person"'s (cool name by the way) video
+tutorial:

-{{< youtube eoXn6nwV694 >}}<br>
+{{< youtube eoXn6nwV694 >}}

-I won't try to repeat Carl's derivation of 3D to 2D coordinate transformation.
-I will reveal the secret sauce though.
-To take a 3D coordinate \\((x,y,z)\\) and transform it to its 2D projection \\((x_p, y_p)\\), apply the following formulas:
+No need to repeat Carl's derivation of 3D to 2D coordinate transformation here.
+You just need to apply the secret sauce.
+To take a 3D coordinate \\((x,y,z)\\) and transform it to its 2D projection \\((x_p, y_p)\\), apply the following
+formulas:

 \\[ x_p = {x \over {z \tan{\theta \over 2}}} \\]
 \\[ y_p = {y \over {z \tan{\theta \over 2}}} \\]

-In the equation above, \\(\theta\\) is the angle in radians of the camera's field of view.
+In these equations, \\(\theta\\) is the angle in radians of the camera's field of view.
 More on that later.

-Okay cool, so we can go from 3D to 2D.
+Okay cool, so you can go from 3D to 2D.
 What about rotating the object?
-This part wasn't so new to me.
-I'd seen plenty of rotation matrices in my time developing aerospace software.
-The general 3D rotation matrix that you can copy paste from Wikipedia[^3] does the trick:
+The general 3D rotation matrix that you can copy paste from Wikipedia[^3] does the
+trick:

 \\[
     \begin{bmatrix}